Geoff Chappell - Software Analyst

 The primary means of identifying a modern x86 processor is of course the cpuid instruction, which was introduced with some models of Intel’s 80486 processor.
 Only recently has the kernel stopped defending against being run on a processor that predates the instruction.
 Up to and including version 6.2, the kernel regards the cpuid instruction as unimplemented if either:

 With no cpuid instruction, the processor must be an 80386 or 80486 (discussed below).
 The cpuid instruction takes a leaf number in the eax register.
 Execution with zero in eax produces in eax the maximum supported leaf.
 The family, model and stepping are expected from leaf 1.
-Starting with version 3.50, if leaf 0 did not return at least 1 in eax, then although the cpuid instruction is implemented, it is not the slightest bit useful to the kernel and is dismissed as unsupported, such that the processor must be an 80386 or 80486.
+Starting with version 3.50, if cpuid leaf 0 does not return at least 1 in eax, then although the cpuid instruction is implemented, it is not the slightest bit useful to the kernel and is dismissed as unsupported, such that the processor must be an 80386 or 80486.

 Before the version 4.0 from Windows NT 4.0 SP6, the kernel also regards cpuid as unusable if leaf 0 returns with eax greater than 3.
 Instead of writing off the processor as an 80386 or 80486, the kernel assigns it to family 5, model 0 and stepping 0, as if to recognise a Pentium.
-Whatever the merits as a defence against implausibility when cpuid was a relatively new and perhaps unstable facility, it risked a future compatibility problem with any processors that genuinely are advanced enough to have a cpuid leaf 4 or 5, etc. When these early Windows versions are run on such a processor, the non-recognition of cpuid has the unhappy consequence that even functionality that might have been learnt from cpuid leaves 1, 2 and 3 instead goes unused.
+Whatever the merits as a defence against implausibility when cpuid was a relatively new and perhaps unstable facility, it risked a future compatibility problem with any processors that genuinely are advanced enough to have a cpuid leaf 4 or 5, etc. When these early Windows versions are run on such a processor, the non-recognition of cpuid has (at best) the unhappy consequence that even functionality that might have been learnt from cpuid leaves 1, 2 and 3 instead goes unused.

 Later processors from Intel can be configured to limit the returned maximum to 3 by setting bit 22 in the model-specific register IA32_MISC_ENABLE (0x01A0).
 Intel’s literature suggests that the “BIOS should contain a setup question that allows users to specify when the installed OS does not support CPUID functions greater than 3.”1 It is not known whether these early versions of Windows were the one and only cause, but if you wanted to install any of them on any computer manufactured in the last 20 years or so, you might do well to look for this BIOS option.